 When can I change my Medicare if I don’t like my coverage?

-If you chose to disenroll from Medicare Part A and or B, you may get a penalty when you reapply later on.
+If you choose to disenroll from Medicare Part A and/or B, you may receive a penalty when you reapply later on.
 If you have Original Medicare Parts A and B; you can add a Medicare Advantage (Part C), Medicare Prescription Drug (Part D) or a Medicare Supplement (Medigap) during specific enrollment periods.
 Below are some of the common election periods.

 • AEP: It runs from October 15th – December 7th.
-In this period, you can make changes to your coverage.
+During this time, you can make changes to your coverage.
 You can enroll in a Medicare Advantage Plan or Prescription Drug plan.
-You can switch from Medicare Advantage Plan to another Medicare Advantage Plan or from Part D to another.
+You can switch from one Medicare Advantage Plan to another Medicare Advantage Plan or from Part D to another.
 You can also drop your Medicare Advantage or Part D plan and go back to Original Medicare at this time.

-• SEP: A Special Enrollment Period (SEP) allows for you to change your plan outside of the normal election periods.
+• SEP: A Special Enrollment Period (SEP) allows for you to change your plan outside of the normal election period.

 90 found this helpful